IBM/ce-cns/documentation/run-application-locally.md

 #### Step 1: Configure web-api

-When we run the example application locally, we don't need to change source code for the **web-api** microservce.
+When we run the example application locally, we don't need to change the source code for the **web-api** microservce.

 ```sh
 cd $ROOT_FOLDER/code/web-api/src/main/resources